Skip to main content

 1013 #[must_use]

-1020 /// The inputs do not need to be unit vectors however they must be non-zero.
+1021 /// The input does not need to be a unit vector however it must be non-zero.

 1027